 Try a DIY Hot Oil Treatment

-One of the best ways to restore your hair’s natural moisture is with a hot oil treatment.
+One way to potentially restore your hair’s natural moisture is with a hot oil treatment.
 While most salons offer the service, you can also create a hot oil treatment at home for a fraction of the cost.
 Begin by mixing three capsules of vitamin E with a half-cup of olive oil, and then warm this mixture in the microwave for five to 10 seconds.
 You want the mixture to be warm but not hot.
 Massage your hair and scalp, and then allow the oil to soak for 15 minutes before rinsing thoroughly.

 If you prefer a store-bought treatment, add on a nourishing treatment post-wash that can be left in to repair damage.